 Then I have a great program for you to try.

 I posted this leg workout in my video blogs that require no equipment.
-You can view the video by going here.

 It can also be done at your local gym when it opens back up.
 Below, I have outlined a 4-week plan for beginners, intermediate and advanced levels.